longieirl/intern_challenge/README.md

 ### Getting Started:
 1. **Initialize a new `Node.js` project**:
     - Create a new project folder e.g. `internchallenge_myname`
-    - Change into the new project folder and run `npm init` to create a new `Node.js` project, accept all other defaults during the prompting.
+    - Change into the new project folder and run `npm init` to create a new `Node.js` project, and accept all other defaults during the prompting.
     - Install the necessary dependencies (`express` for the web framework and a CSV parsing library like `csv-parser`).
     - You do not need to install `fs` since this component is part of the `Node.js` framework.